simonsobs/socs/docs/agents/wiregrid_kikusui.rst

 it is controlled via serial-to-ethernet converter.
 The converter is linked to the KIKUSUI via RS-232 (D-sub 9pin cable).
-The agent communicates with the converter via eternet.
+The agent communicates with the converter via Ethernet.

 .. argparse::
    :filename: ../agents/wiregrid_kikusui/kikusui_agent.py